 18. Handwrite letters of encouragement

 Skip the texts.
 When family and friends are having a rough time, handwrite letters of encouragement and inspiration or give them a call and let them get it all out.

 19. Write a love letter

-Address a love letter to those you love – from your spouse, to your parents, to your children you will provide them with proof positive they are loved and appreciated.
-It also helps remind you what you have to be grateful for every day.
+Address a love letter to those you love – from your spouse to your parents to your children you will provide them with proof positive they are loved and appreciated.
+It also helps remind you what you must be grateful for daily.

 20. Journal your blessings